dssoc/dssoc.github.io/course.md

 ### FORMAL REQUIREMENTS

-This class alternates between discussions of assigned readings and “labs” where you will learn how to code computational social science and an original final research project that you will create before the end of the semester.
-You must complete the assigned reading BEFORE each discussion class.
-However, you will complete lab assignments AFTER each lab class, which are designed to help you practice your skills.
-Please also note that there is no separate lab meeting outside the regular class hours.
-Instead every other one of these meetings constitutes a lab.
+***Watch Pre-Recorded Lecture Videos***

+Each week you are required to watch one lecture on a substantive topic and one "lab" lecture.
+The substantive topics cover a range of different issues from public health to discrimination and artificial intelligence; the labs teach you the concrete techniques to perform the types of analysis we read about during the class, and provide you with the tools necessary to complete your final project.
 <br/>

 ***Weekly Readings***
 <br/>
-You are responsible for understanding the readings.
+You are responsible for understanding the assigned readings each week.
 Make use of your fellow students, your TA, the Internet, a dictionary, and me to ensure that you understand the readings.
-Discussion classes will be used for substantive discussion and further exploration of the implications of the course readings, not for grasping basic concepts.
 Remember that this syllabus is a 'living document.'
 By this I mean I reserve the right to change the reading assignments in response to your feedback as well as my own sense of our group achievement.
 No changes will be made without at least two weeks of advance notice.
 <br/>

 ***Weekly Lab Assignments***